 I wrote rather impatiently in my notes “Weak nonsense…but okay, it’s not meant to be a rum, right?”
 Maybe, but that might let this local Eastern European plonk off the hook.
 It used to be called rum, was noted as being domestic, but frankly, they should have named it something else entirely, created its own unique category, rather than associate it with a more rigorously defined spirit with a long tradition of its own.

 There are 40% and 60% variations of this thing floating around and one day if I’m in the neighborhood I might try them.
-The important thing is that I know what it is, and by writing this essay, now, so do you.
+The important thing is that I know what it is, and by writing this essay and you reading it, now, so do you.
 Feel free to try it if it ever crosses your path, but know what it is you’re getting, and what it’s good for.